There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 It is prohibited to import the following without special permission:

-Also known as summer, DST always starts on the last Sunday in March and ends on the last Sunday in October.
+Also known as summer time, DST always starts on the last Sunday in March and ends on the last Sunday in October.

-Time is adjusted one hour forward in the summer, to move an hour of daylight from the morning to the evening.
+The clock is adjusted one hour ahead in the summer, to move one hour of daylight from the morning to evening.

 In general, airlines, trains, buses, ferries, and shops in Norway are accessible for everyone.
 But some advance planning will still make it easier for you to get around.
 Read more about travelling in Norway with disabilities.